 Rebecca Hill is Senior Lecturer in the School of Media and Communication.

-Rebecca is a member of the Communication, Politics and Culture Research Group in the School of Media and Communication.
+Rebecca is a founding convenor the Philosophies of Difference Group (PoD) and she is a member of the Communication, Politics and Culture Research Group in the School of Media and Communication.

 PhD, Comparative Literature and Cultural Studies, Monash University